Significant-Gravitas/AutoGPT/README.md

-# Entrepreneur-GPT: An Autonomous GPT-4 Experiment
+# Auto-GPT: An Autonomous GPT-4 Experiment
 ![GitHub Repo stars](https://img.shields.io/github/stars/Torantulino/entrepreneur-gpt?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/siggravitas?style=social)

-Entrepreneur-GPT is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
+Auto-GPT (formerly Entrepreneur-GPT) is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
 This program, driven by GPT-4, autonomously develops and manages businesses to increase net worth.
 As one of the first examples of GPT-4 running fully autonomously, Entrepreneur-GPT pushes the boundaries of AI-assisted entrepreneurship.